spacetelescope/aas229_workshop/Installation_and_Setup.md

 ## 2b.
 Already Has Anaconda (or Step 2a Failed)

-If you have Anaconda already installed, have not used the shell installer in Step 2a, and have not already installed the Astroconda software package, then follow this step.
+If you have Anaconda already installed, have not used the shell installer in Step 2a (or it failed), and have not already installed the Astroconda software package, then follow this step.
 If you've already used the installer in Step 2a, you should already have all the software you need on your machine and you can skip this step.

 Note: You need to be inside the aas229_workshop directory for this to work.